1808–1868

 In vain were they assaulted.
 All art, all violence, all desperation, failed to dislodge them.
 Baffled, bruised, broken, their enemies recoiled, retired, and disappeared.

 Glory to God, for this rescue!
 But, O, the slain!
-In the freshness and fulness of their young and manly life; with such sweet memories of father and mother, brother and sister, wife and children, maiden and friends; they died for us.
+In the freshness and fullness of their young and manly life; with such sweet memories of father and mother, brother and sister, wife and children, maiden and friends; they died for us.

 From the coasts beneath the Eastern star, from the shores of Northern lakes and rivers, from the flowers of Western prairies, and from the homes of the Midway, and the Border, they came here to die for us and for mankind.